-Tutoring Services, located on the first floor of the Walker Building, provides individualized assistance to students who wish to improve academic standing, study skills, or learning efficiency.
-Both peer tutoring and online 24-hour tutoring services are available.
+Tutoring Services, located on the first floor of the Walker Building, provides individualized assistance to students who wish to improve academic standing, study skills, or learning efficiency through peer tutoring and 24-hour online tutoring services.

 Peer Tutoring: Qualified students are available to organize research papers, review for tests, complete projects, improve math and writing skills, and meet the academic challenges of college-level work.
 In addition, Tutoring Services provides study groups for various subjects to assist students with preparing for upcoming exams.